 Due to the COVID-19 pandemic, The FLAG Art Foundation is limiting the number of visitors in its space at any one time.
 Appointments are encouraged to reserve a time slot for your visit, however, walk-ins are welcome if the space is not at capacity.
 Click here to schedule a visit.

 The FLAG Art Foundation presents and I will wear you in my heart of heart, a group exhibition of contemporary paintings and textiles on view May 1-August 13, 2021, on it’s 9th floor.
 Centering on a gesture of care, the exhibition explores the myriad ways in which 35 artists evoke tenderness through depictions of lovers and friends, familial exchanges, moments of solitude, and even a cowboy and his pastel pink unicorn.
-Hear of heart includes recent and new works created for the exhibition that employ the cross-generational resurgence in figuration as a mode of exploring identity, cultural histories, and personal experiences.
+Heart of heart includes recent and new works created for the exhibition that embody the cross-generational resurgence in figuration as a mode of exploring identity, cultural histories, and personal experiences.
 Artists include:

 Njideka Akunyili Crosby